A History of CSS

 30 years of styling the web.
 The proposals nobody accepted, the hacks everyone used, and the features we waited a decade for.

-The NCSA Mosaic browser introduces the <img> tag (over objections
+NCSA Mosaic 1.0 introduces the <img> tag.
+Tim Berners-Lee

-from Berners-Lee, who wanted a different approach).
+actually wanted a different approach for media.
 Background colors become possible.
-Styling is still
+Styling is still entirely

 <FONT> tag.
 The web's first styling tool.